Panama Temporary Residency – Your First Step to Living in Panama

 • A clean criminal record from your home country and from Panama

-• Proof of income or investment that matches your chosen visa type
+• Proof of income or investment corresponding to your chosen visa type

 • A health certificate issued in Panama